 The B.C.
 Government provides Performance Athlete Support grants to qualifying provincial sport organizations and post-secondary institutions which select the athletes who receive these grants directly and/or use the funding to support individual or team expenses (such as travel, coaching, sport science).
 For more information on this support, contact your provincial sport organization or post-secondary institution’s athletic department.

 Community sport groups seeking funding may be eligible for gaming revenues (for example, by running licensed events and/or through the Community Gaming Grant program).
-For more information or to apply go to the gaming website at www.gaming.gov.bc.ca Arts, culture and sport groups can apply during the annual sport group intake period Feb 1 - May 31.
-The link https://www.gaming.gov.bc.ca/grants/forms-guidelines.htm is a consolidated page of all the forms, guidelines and applications.
+For more information or to apply go to the gaming website.
+Sport groups can apply during the annual sport group intake period March 1 - May 31.

 The BC Ferries Sport Experience, a partnership between viaSport and BC Ferries provides coastal ferry travel support for not-for-profit, amateur sport organizations and their eligible athletes.
 Through BC Ferries Sport Experience, athletes, provincial and local sport organizations are eligible to apply to viaSport for travel support for competitions leading to a provincial championship event, and provincial and national championships.
 Due to high demand for assistance, viaSport recommends applicants apply well in advance of the scheduled event.
 For more information or an application form, please visit: BC Ferries Sport Experience